 4.6 The Development must be located near to an existing grid connection to ensure that a viable development capable of generating renewable electricity that can be exported to the grid can be realised.
-The Applicant has a Bilateral Connection Agreement and Construction Agreement with National Grid which allows for the connection of a solar and battery project to the point of connection at the Wylfa nuclear substation.
+The Applicant has a Bilateral Connection Agreement and Construction Agreement with National Grid which allows for the connection of a solar and battery project to the point of connection at the Wylfa Power Station.
 This agreement secures the capacity available on the grid at the substation for a fixed period of years for this form of generation.
 The Site has been considered acceptable for the Development following the site selection assessment upon when the Applicant undertook a rigorous assessment of land available in close proximity to the point of connection that balanced both environmental constraints and the ability to deliver a large-scale solar facility, consistent with the opportunity provided by the existing point of connection and agreement.
 The process involved a review of land availability and suitability in the area surrounding the point of connection, a selection and assembly of land and refinement of land to produce the Site.
-It is clear from national policy that renewable energy is urgently required and is supportive of renewable energy development including solar.
+It is clear from national policy that renewable energy including solar is urgently required and therefore an alternative use for the Site is not supported.